Timmyctc/Timmyctc/README.md

 ### Hi there 👋
-A soon to be Java Developer studying Software Development Interested in all things tech and keen to learn more.
+A soon to be Developer studying Software Development Interested in all things tech and keen to learn more.
 - 🔭 I’m currently working on getting an Internship 🤞🤞